KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/pipeline-refactor-roadmap.md

 ### P8.x: Streaming & Aggregation

 Enable streaming between phases and create aggregation layer.
-Details TBD after P7.x complete.
+The worker architecture is now stable enough to refine this milestone against the canonical `full-refresh-parallel` flow.

 The goal of this milestone is to reduce or eliminate the remaining intermediate stage-boundary files by replacing file-based handoffs with streaming/aggregation where it is safe to do so.
 It is not a separate effort to rename `modules.stage.*.json` files while they remain supported contract boundaries.